mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

     .. versionadded:: 4.1

     This makes sure that the outline size will always be the maximum possible brush diameter, and not the current one as affected by sensors such as pressure.
 This makes the cursor a little less noisy to use.

+Cursor Color:
+    The default cursor color.
+This is mixed with the canvas image so that it will usually have a contrasting color, but sometimes this mixing does not work.
+This is usually due driver problems.
+When that happens, you can configure a more pleasant color here.

 .. _window_settings: